Exempt Development

 NSW Planning Portal

-If you’re seeking Council approval, all development related applications (exception S138 applications) are to be submitted online via the NSW Planning Portal.
+All development related applications (exception s138 applications under the Roads Act 1993) are to be submitted online via the NSW Planning Portal.
 Use of the NSW Planning Portal is mandatory under a Ministerial Order from 1 July 2021.

 How to apply online

-• MyHome Planner, an end-to-end home building guide designed to help you research, plan and design your new project home.
-The website makes it easier to understand you land and what you can build on it, what you should know before you hire a builder, the approvals you will need, the build process and peoples roles, building risks and how to avoid them , and what to do if things don't go to plan.
+- MyHome Planner, an end-to-end home building guide designed to help you research, plan and design your new project home.
+The website makes it easier to understand you land and what you can build on it, what you should know before you hire a builder, the approvals you will need, the build process and peoples roles, building risks and how to avoid them, and what to do if things do not go to plan.
 Available via https://www.planningportal.nsw.gov.au/myhome-planner

 NSW Planning Portal Review

 All applications submitted via the NSW Planning Portal will be reviewed by a member of the Development Liaison Team to determine if the application contains sufficient and all necessary information required to enable lodgement to occur.
-If the application is deficient in meeting the lodgement requirements of Schedule 1 of the Environmental Planning and Assessment Regulation 2000, the application will be returned to the applicant for amendment.
-This review process is not an exhaustive review and it may therefore be necessary to request further information once the application is formally lodged with Council for assessment.
+If the application is deficient in meeting the necessary minimum lodgement requirements, the application will be returned to the applicant for amendment.
+This review process is not an exhaustive review, and it may transpire that further requests for information will be necessary once the application is formally lodged with the Council for assessment.
 Council will only be in a position to accept the application once the application meets the minimum requirements for lodgement.

 Payment of Development Application Lodgement Fees